 The stop operation may take 30 seconds or more to complete pending any in-progress scan activity.

 You can quickly browse the scan history for your entire deployment by seeing the Scan History page.

-On any page of the Web interface, click the Administration icon.
-On the Administration page, click the view link for Scan History.
+From the Administration page, click the view link for Scan History.